Kim Jong Un and Putin may meet. What do North Korea and Russia need from each other?

 It’s unclear how far Kim and Putin’s military cooperation could go, but any sign of warming relations will worry rivals like the U.S. and South Korea.
 Russia seeks to quash a Ukrainian counteroffensive and prolong the war, while North Korea is extending a record pace of missile tests to protest U.S. moves to reinforce its military alliances with South Korea and Japan.

-Here’s look at what Kim’s possible trip to Russia would mean.
+Here’s a look at what Kim’s possible trip to Russia would mean:

 WHAT DOES RUSSIA WANT FROM NORTH KOREA?